Ademolacode/Microsoft-SOC-Analyst-Portfolio/kql/01-authentication-baseline.md

 ---

-## Query 1.3 — Failed Logon Triage
+## Query 1.3 - Failed Logon Triage

-Now that I know where the volume is, focus on it.
-Who is being targeted and how many times?
+Now that I know where the volume is, focus on it, Who is being targeted, and how many times?

 ```kql
 SecurityEvent_CL